 Residencies take place in Louisville for the six-month spring and fall semesters.
 Students enrolling in the nine-month summer semester have the option of attending the spring Louisville residency or the summer residency.

 The four-semester program serves people who wish to write and want the experience of graduate-level instruction.
 While the MFA is the degree most commonly held by writers who teach creative writing at the college level, many low-residency students simply cherish the experience for its intrinsic value.

-The quality of the writing is judged by a committee of MFA faculty, who read the sample without knowing the identity of the applicant, and the Program Director or Associate Program Director.
-Application material also includes an application form, transcripts, letters of recommendation, and two essays.
+The quality of the writing is judged by a committee of School of Writing faculty, who read the sample without knowing the identity of the applicant, and the Chair or Associate Programs Director.
+Application material also includes an application form and fee, transcripts, and two essays.
 A bachelor’s degree is required.
 The program may accept transfer credit from other low-residency MFA in Writing programs for one semester.
 The program accepts post-graduate students who have written creative writing theses for one or two post-graduate semesters.

-Grading in the Master of Fine Arts in Writing Program is a discursive evaluation report.
-The faculty mentors and Program Director determine that credit will be Awarded, Not Awarded, Incomplete, or Deferred.
-For more information, see the MFA Student Handbook or the Graduate Academic Policies section of this catalog.
+Grading in the MFA Program is a discursive evaluation report.
+The faculty mentors and Chair or Associate Programs Director determine that credit will be Awarded, Not Awarded, Incomplete, or Deferred.
+For more information, see the NMS Student Handbook or the Graduate Academic Policies section of this catalog.

-For Master of Fine Arts in Writing Program students to remain in the program, evaluations of Credit Awarded must be received at the end of each semester.
-If evaluations of Credit Not Awarded are received, a semester may be repeated one time.
+For MFA Program students to remain in the program, evaluations of Credit Awarded must be received at the end of each course.
+If evaluations of Credit Not Awarded are received, a course may be repeated one time.
 All tuition and appropriate fees are required.
-If at the end of the repeated semester the student does not receive Credit Awarded evaluations, the student will not be allowed to continue in the program.
+If at the end of the repeated course the student does not receive Credit Awarded evaluations, the student will not be allowed to continue in the program.